Learn how to remortgage, with expert guidance from Trussle's mortgage advisers

 If you have several debts, remortgaging could make them easier to manage.

 You’d release the equity from your home and use it to pay off your debts.
 As a result, you’ll only have one payment to make each month.

 As a plus, mortgage interest rates are very low compared to historic standard.
 So paying off your debts this way could be cheaper than using a balance transfer credit card or debt consolidation loan.

 That said, think carefully before going down this route and speak with a professional such as a mortgage broker for further advice.
 If you consolidate shorter-term debts like credit cards or loans to longer-term mortgage debt, you could pay more interest over the longer period of the mortgage - even though the interest rate might be lower.

 Remortgaging to purchase a buy-to-let property

-Rents in London hit all-time highs in December 2018.(5) But they’re also rising elsewhere in the UK.
-So, it’s not surprising that more and more people are looking at buy-to-let properties - properties you buy specifically to rent them out.
+Rents in London hit all-time highs in December 2018.(3) But they’re also rising elsewhere in the UK.
+So it’s not surprising that more and more people are looking at buy-to-let properties - properties you buy specifically to rent out.

 It’s not uncommon for borrowers to get an interest-only buy-to-let mortgage.
 It means that repayments are cheaper than those on a traditional mortgage because they only cover interest.
-The flipside is that most banks will ask you to put down a considerable deposit, typically around 25%.
+The flip-side is that most lenders will ask you to put down a considerable deposit, typically around 25%.

 If your home has increased in value or you’ve paid off a fair chunk of your mortgage, you could remortgage to release the equity.
 You could then use that money to pay the buy-to-let property’s deposit.